Samnite Wars: How Rome Conquered the Samnites (History & Aftermath)

 Although the Republic was able to progressively add Etruscan territory to its control, this was not a period without setbacks and losses for the Romans.
 Most infamously, an army of Gauls from northern Italy, led by Brennus, had sacked the city in 390 BCE.
 It was after this sack that the Romans built a wall around their city.

 Known as the Servian Wall, it is less well-preserved than the formidable defensive circuit built by the emperor Aurelian in the late third century.
-However, portions of it can still be seen in the modern city, most famously in a fast-food restaurant below the main train station.
-The wall itself was built from tufa, which was quarried from the territory of Veii, a city conquered in the aftermath of the Brennus’ sack of Rome.
+However, portions of it can still be seen in the modern city, most famously in a fast-food restaurant below the modern city’s main train station.
+The wall itself was built from tufa, which was quarried from the territory of Veii, a city conquered in the aftermath of Brennus’ sack of Rome.

 The continued expansion of Roman power highlights how, despite the psychological shock of the Gallic sack, it actually did little to shake the Romans in practical terms.
 By the middle of the 300s BCE, the territory of the Roman Republic appears to have reached the River Liri.
 The river worked well as a natural boundary, separating the Romans from their southern neighbors, the Samnites, in Campania.
 Like the Romans, the Samnites were consolidating control of their neighboring territory.
-Tensions between the two states would begin to escalate…
+Tensions between the two states would soon begin to escalate…

 The First Samnite War: Triumphs and Treaties